Neale Hanvey: Early life and career

-Born in Belfast, Hanvey was the son of James Stafford Hanvey and Mary Isobel (Ismay) Hanvey (née Withers).
+James Hanvey was born in Belfast, the son of James Hanvey and Mary Hanvey (née Withers).
 He was educated at Glenrothes High School before starting a twenty-five year career in the National Health Service.
-In 2005, he was appointed as divisional nurse director for rare cancer at the Royal Marsden Hospital.
+In 2005, he was appointed as the divisional nurse director for rare cancer at the Royal Marsden Hospital.
 He has been a contributing author to medical textbooks.

 Political career

 After returning to Scotland in 2012, Hanvey was elected as a Scottish National Party councillor in the 2012 Scottish local elections for the Dunfermline Central ward in Fife.
 During his time as a councillor, Hanvey was the SNP spokesperson for health and social care, SNP group convener, and latterly SNP group leader in 2017, but lost his seat at the 2017 local elections.
 In October 2019, he was selected as the SNP candidate for the Kirkcaldy and Cowdenbeath constituency at the 2019 general election.